wddabc/shepherd/README.md

 		fab --set=u_task_spec=example exp1

 in the command line, where `u_task_spec=example` sets the name of the task.
 It will run all the experiments and store everything into a new creates folder named `job/exp1_example`, which includes 8 folders.
-In this example, only 2 of them are used, `script` stores the all the scripts generated, `std` stores all the system outputs.
+In this example, only 3 of them are used, `script` stores the all the scripts generated, `std` stores all the system outputs, `src` is a copy of the current code you are running.

 If this command is executed on the cluster, it will submit 60 jobs to the cluster instead.
 In  `job/exp1_example`, there will be an additional script starts with `kill_` in case you submit these jobs by mistake and want kill all of them.

+*IMPORTANT* By default, Shepherd will run the copied code in `job/exp1_example/src` instead of the source code in your workspace.
+This means, if do the following:

+1. Run `fab --set=u_task_spec=example exp1`

+2. Make changes of the source code in your workspace

+3. Run `fab --set=u_task_spec=example exp1` again

+It won't work as you might want.
+This will still use the old code in `job/exp1_example/src`.
+To get away with this, you can.

+1. Delete `job/exp1_example` before run the command again

+2. Directly change the code in `job/exp1_example/src`

+3. Try `fab --set=u_task_spec=example_v2 exp1`, which will create a new `job/exp1_example_v2/src` and the code is up-to-date.

+4. Use `fab --set=u_task_spec=example,u_latest=1 exp1`.
+This will run the code in your workspace, although the code in `job/exp1_example/src` is still the old version.

 ### Example 2